Updated: Jan 5

 Are you ready to get bricked?

-All puns aside, before you say anything about the title of my post, there's an absolutely good reason that everybody should do since I don't want you ending up in a similar situation as I did.
+There's a good reason that everybody should do it since I don't want you to end up in a similar situation as I did.

-So to avoid that from happening, you need to follow these 5 dangerously useful things before you start having problems leading up to your iOS or Android phone being bricked for any future circumstances since I mostly did all these things out of habit without anticipating that my phone would ever get bricked.
+So to avoid that from happening, you need to follow these 5 dangerously useful things before you start having problems leading up to your iOS or Android phone being bricked.

-Let's start putting these things into your head as a habit so you don't dread about what happened to your phone in the future.
+Let's start putting these things into your head as a habit, so you don't dread what will happen to your phone in the future.

 The 5 Things You Have to Do Before Your Smartphone Starts Showing Signs or Problems of Getting Bricked: